2024 Budget

 I would love to see the City investing in reinstating the Climate Coordinator Position.
 The $80k proposed as a possible expenditure on a Climate Action Plan in 2025 concerns me as there is so much to be done, and many funding opportunities available to municipalities to undertake meaningful climate action (including supporting the position).
 I know that capacity is an issue, and I worry that the creation of a plan two years from now without a dedicated implementation role will delay action.

-Robyn Goldsmith asked 11 days ago
+Robyn Goldsmith asked about 1 year ago

 Hi Robyn,